AleMorales9011/ForgeWare/src/00-Basic Scripting.md

 # Automating the creation of users, permissions, directories, and groups with Bash

-Jane, the owner of "Crafty Corner," just hired new employees to support the growth of her store.
-She cannot afford to allow new employees to snoop around, so she needs an organized and structured way to add new users to her server.
+There are several advantages to automating the creation of users, permissions, directories, and groups with Bash scripting.

+Manually creating these elements can be time-consuming, especially if you need to set up many users with the same configuration.
+Scripts allow you to automate repetitive tasks, saving you significant time and effort.

 ## Methodology

 This script shows fundamental scripting concepts.
 It leverages a practical example written in Bash, a prevalent language for Linux and macOS systems.
-The example focuses on a DevOps-related task, specifically file manipulation within the context of system administration.

 ## Table of Contents